sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-url-app/cp-portal-cloud-foundry-url-app.md

 ### You will learn
   - How to create a URL app and add it to your site

-You create business content such as apps, groups, catalogs, and roles, in the Content Manager, which you access from the Site Manager of your trial account or subaccount.
-The content you create can then be used in any site created in this trial account or subaccount.
+You create business content such as apps, groups, catalogs, and roles, using the Portal service Site Manager on the subaccount level (and not for a specific site).
+Apps are consumed from specific sites according to their role assignment.

 [ACCORDION-BEGIN [Step 1: ](Go to the Content Manager)]